BlueBrain/hpc-coding-conventions/cpp/NamingConventions.md

 ## Distinguish symbols

 Distinguish private member variables, function parameters, and local variables.
+There are several alternatives we can consider:

+### Add a prefix to both private members and function parameters

 * unexposed member variables are prefixed with `m_`
 * function parameters are prefixed with `t_`